WEDDING PLANNING

 Button Studs

-Tuxedo shirt button studs lend your outfit a more formal feel.
-They’re only for tuxedo shirts, and are designed to fill the buttonholes of the shirt placket.
+Button studs lend your tuxedo shirt a more formal feel.
+They’re only for tux shirt styles, and are designed to fill the buttonholes of the shirt placket.
 Button studs are usually made of precious materials like gold, silver, or brass, and some have inlays like onyx or mother of pearl.
 If you’re also wearing a metallic cufflink, it’s best to match metals with your button studs.

 Cufflinks